Online Regularization towards Always-Valid High-Dimensional Dynamic Pricing

-In this section, we establish a time-uniform LASSO oracle inequality for the online LASSO procedure, and then derive a logarithm regret bound for the proposed \texttt{OORMLP} algorithm.
+\subsection{Time-uniform lasso oracle inequality}

-\subsection{Time-uniform LASSO oracle inequality}
+This section establishes the time-uniform lasso oracle inequality (Theorem \ref{thm:always_oracle}) as a formal guarantee of the always-validity (the second desiderata; Section \ref{subsec:always_valid_bound}) of our framework.

-To derive an estimate error envelop for $\{\widehat{\theta}_{t}\}_{t=1}^{T}$ produced from \texttt{OOLASSO}, we first define a restricted eigenvalue process condition as a process analogue of a standard requirement in high-dimensional statistical estimation \cite{wainwright2019high}.
-For a product context process $\{x_{t}\}_{t=1}^{T}$, we say it satisfies a \textit{restricted eigenvalue process} condition if there exists a sequence of positive number $\{\phi^2_t\}_{t=1}^{T}$ such that
+To derive an error envelop for the estimates $\{\widehat{\theta}_{t}\}_{t=1}^{T}$ produced from \texttt{OOLASSO}, we first define a restricted eigenvalue process condition as a process analogue of a standard requirement in high-dimensional statistical estimation \citep{wainwright2019high}.